Husband Charged With Jennifer Dulos’ Murder Left Note Claiming Innocence Before Suicide Attempt: Report

-The 52-year-old remains hospitalized in “dire” condition, according to reports.
-He was arrested and charged earlier this month with capital murder, murder, and kidnapping, seven months after Jennifer Dulos disappeared after dropping her children off at school.
+The 52-year-old remains hospitalized in “dire” condition.
+He was arrested and charged this month with capital murder, murder, and kidnapping, seven months after Jennifer Dulos disappeared after dropping their five children off at school.

-Authorities found Dulos unresponsive “sitting in his vehicle” in the garage of his Farmington home on Tuesday, with “obvious signs of medical distress.”
-The father of five was initially transported to UConn Health before he was flown to Jacobi Medical Center in New York City to receive oxygen therapy in a hyperbaric chamber.
+Authorities found Dulos unresponsive and “sitting in his vehicle” in the garage of his Farmington home with “obvious signs of medical distress.”
+He was initially transported to UConn Health before he was flown to Jacobi Medical Center in New York City to receive oxygen therapy in a hyperbaric chamber.

 According to The Hartford Courant, however, investigators found a note Dulos wrote claiming his innocence.
 It also suggested that his lawyers have information proving he did not murder his wife.